gottacatchenall/ms_false_negatives/README.md

 negatives outside of the range of both species aren’t informative, and therefore using species distribution models could aid in this spatial prioritization of sampling sites.

+We also should address the impact of false-negatives on the inference of process and causity in community ecology.
+We demonstrated that in model food webs, false-negatives do not impact the measure of total trophic levels until very high FNR (figure @fig:addedfnr(C)), although we cannot generalize this further to other properties.
+This has immediate practical concern for how we design what taxa to sample---does it matter if the sampled network is fully connected?
+It has been shown that the stability of subnetworks can be used to infer the stability of the metaweb paper beyond a threshold of samples [@Song2022RapMon].
+But does this extend to other network properties?
+And how can we be sure we are at the threshold at which we can be confident our sample characterizes the whole system?

+To try and sample to avoid all false-negatives is a fool's errand.
+Species ranges overlap to form mosaics, which themselves are often changing in time.
+Communities and networks don't end in space, and the interactions that connect species on the 'periphery' of a given network to species outside the spatial extent of a given sample will inevitably appear as false-negatives in practical samples.
+The goal should instead be to sample enough to have a statistically robust estimate of the current state and empirical change over time of an ecological community at a given spatial extent and temporal resolution, and to determine what the sampling effort required the describe the current state prior to sampling.

 Our work highlights the need for a quantitatively robust approach to sampling design, both for interactions [@Jordano2016SamNet] and all other aspects of